ritugoyal12/In-This-Subnet/README.md

   2. ip_subnet.txt
   3. output.txt

--- How to run the program --
+-- How to run the program--

 python socketprogram.py ip_address cidr_range filename(optional param)

 -- Examples --
 1. The execution returns True if ip address is found in the cidr provided